mariahazmir/CS50x_2024/README.md

 ## Disclaimer

 The code in this repository is provided for educational purposes.
 Please do not copy the code directly for your own assignments or projects.
 Instead, use it to learn, take inspiration, and understand how to solve similar problems.
-Academic integrity is important —l et's keep learning and growing together!
+Academic integrity is important — let's keep learning and growing together!

 ## Why This Matters